npryce/snodge/README.md

 [Download from Maven Central](http://mvnrepository.com/artifact/com.natpryce/snodge)

+- Version 3.x.x.x (kotlin branch) is for Kotlin
 - Version 2.x.x.x (java8 branch) is for Java 8, and uses streams and Java 8 function types
-- Version 1.x.x.x (master branch) is for Java 7 and depends on Guava
+- Version 1.x.x.x (java7 branch) is for Java 7 and depends on Guava

 In a Nutshell
 -------------

 Output 10 random mutations of the JSON document:

-Java 7:

 ~~~~~~~~~~~~~~~~~~~~~~java
 JsonMutator mutator = new JsonMutator();